neo01777/NOD-s-cisco-Project/README.md

-# NOD's cisco Project

-# **Computer Playground Network Project**
+# **NOD's Project**

-Welcome to the **Computer Playground Network** project!
+Welcome to the NOD's project!
 This project demonstrates how to build a scalable, secure, and organized computer network for different groups of users, using Cisco Packet Tracer.

 ### **Project Overview**